-To confirm compliance (or otherwise) with key provisions of the Code of Practice and the Governance Standard for Justice and Equality Sector Bodies, the Chairperson of the Board will complete, on an annual basis and in conjunction with the Annual Report, a Comprehensive Report to the Minister in order to provide assurance to the Department that the systems of internal control, risk management and other areas of compliance are operating effectively.
+To confirm compliance (or otherwise) with key provisions of the Code of Practice for the Governance of State Bodies and the Governance Standard for Justice Sector Bodies, the Chairperson of the Board will complete, on an annual basis and in conjunction with the Annual Report, a Comprehensive Report to the Minister in order to provide assurance to the Department that the systems of internal control, risk management and other areas of compliance are operating effectively.
 This report will address all of the requirements of paragraph 1.9 of the 'Business & Financial Reporting Requirements' Annex to the Code of Practice for the Governance of State Bodies.